U-M CEW+

 Phase 2

-The specific amount for a CEW+ Scholarship is determined based on financial need and coordinated with each scholar’s individual aid package.
-Financial information will be requested from scholars and alternates in Summer 2024 once their status is determined by the selection committee.
+The specific amount of a CEW+ Scholarship is determined based on financial need and coordinated with each scholar’s individual aid package.
+Once the selection committee determines the application outcome, financial information will be requested from successful applicants in the Summer of 2025.

-To ensure that you are considered for the largest possible scholarship from CEW+, all applicants who are eligible to submit a FAFSA must do so to your office of financial aid by March 31, 2023.
-Failure to complete the FAFSA by this deadline means that you will only be considered for the minimum award ($1,000) in the second phase of the awarding process.
+To ensure that you are considered for the largest possible scholarship from CEW+, all applicants eligible to submit a FAFSA must do so.
+The preferred U-M deadline to submit a FAFSA to your campus office of financial aid is March 31, 2025.
+Failure to submit a FAFSA if you are eligible means that you will only be considered for the minimum award ($1,000) in the second phase of the awarding process.
 Note that there is an alternate process for international and undocumented students to be considered for a larger award.

 Awards

-Over 70 scholarships are awarded annually ranging from $1,000 to $11,000, with some larger scholarship awards given.
-The average award for the 2021-22 academic year was over $6,300.
+Over 70 scholarships are awarded annually, ranging from $2,000 to $12,000, with some larger scholarship awards given.
+The average award for the 2024-25 academic year was over $8,000.
 Click here to view scholarship books from previous years.

 Scholarships Offered